gaviti/vue-turnstile/README.md

 ## Installation for Vue 2.7.x

-For Vue 2.7.x support, you should install a version of this package lower than 1.0.0

 For Vue 2.7.x support, you should install a version of this package lower than 1.0.0.
 Please refer to the "master" branch for the related code.

 ## Usage